HealthBioscienceIDEAS/microscopy-novice/learners/setup.md

 title: Setup
 ---

-Please attempt the steps below before attending the course, however, if you would prefer to work through this with an instructor's help, you can join the drop-in session at 09:30am on the first day of the course.
+Please attempt the steps below before attending the course.
+However, if you would prefer to work through this with an instructor's help, you can join the drop-in session at the start of the first day of the course.

 ## Download Data